Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/Kernel_customization_Start_here/customizing_hp_ux.md

 ## Modify the message queue depth

-By default, HP- UX only allows a maximum of 256 unread messages to transit in a message queue.
+By default, HP-UX only allows a maximum of 256 unread messages to transit in a message queue.
 To customize this information, increase the value of the *msgtql* kernel parameter to 8192.